 How do I lodge my Annual Fire Safety Statement?

 An Annual Fire Safety Statement for a building must deal with each essential fire safety measure in the building.
 It must be submitted within 12 months after the date on which the previous statement or the Final Fire Certificate was given when the building was built, and it must be lodged within 3 months of the date of inspection and assessment.

-The statement must be submitted to Council and NSW Fire + Rescue - email@example.com.
+The statement must be submitted to NSW Fire and Rescue, as well as Bayside Council by: